gwelfenlib/Astrology-Consultant-app/README.md

 * No data is collected or transmitted to third-party services.
 Birth data is stored locally on the device.
 * Works offline for basic features.
 Requires internet connection to calculate Chiron and Proserpina positions and relative planet powers.
+* The app’s full functionality is completely free and contains no hidden payments, ads, or other commercial features.
+* Files are safe to download only from this official repository.
+The app does not require any device permissions and contains no viruses or malicious code.
+Downloading the app from any other source is at your own risk.

 ## Resources & Rights